Instead of throwing away unwanted, leftover or out of date food, find out how to reduce food waste and save cash in the process.

 Store food correctly

-Same for things like bread.
-If you like bread but aren’t going to get through a whole loaf in a few days then take out what you’ll use and store the rest in the freezer, only taking out what you actually need to eat.
+It’s the same for things like bread.
+If you like bread but aren’t going to get through a whole loaf in a few days, then take out what you’ll use and store the rest in the freezer, only taking out what you actually need to eat.

 There’s an app for that

-If you’ve got no other choice to save it yourself, you could pass your food onto others using the community food sharing app Olio.
+If you’ve got no other choice and won’t be able to eat it yourself, you could pass your food on to others using the community food sharing app Olio.

 And this is just the start of saving money on food!
 Take a look at our in-depth guide on how to save money on groceries with plenty of ideas and ways to cut your food shopping.

 A community fridge allows you to prevent yourself and other people and businesses from wasting food.

 You either donate your own good food or take food out of the fridge to use yourself.